This cozy chicken pot pie recipe is the ultimate comfort food.

 - Place foil around the edge of the pie to prevent the crust from overcooking or burning.

-Make ahead: This easy chicken pot pie recipe can be made ahead of time.
-Prepare the filling and refrigerate for no more than 2 days.
-Then add to pastry-lined pans and cook as directed, allowing extra time for the filling to heat.
+Make ahead: This recipe can be made ahead of time.
+Prepare the filling and refrigerate for up to 2 days.
+Fill pastry-lined pans and bake as directed, allowing extra time if the filling is chilled.

 More Cozy Chicken Recipes